mohit2978/Java_Notes/Notes/03 cpp yashvant kanetkar/006 Object creation and manager function/0000notes.md

 ![alt text](image-6.png)

+Constructor having new in it is called as `Dynamic Constructor`!!
+If we do not define `Destructor` then p and q will not be there but memeory will still be allocated,so to deallocate memory we must call our own destructor!!

+DP here is dangling pointer , we need to put p and q as nullptr to avoid it!!

 ![alt text](image-7.png)

 ## Shallow copy and Deep copy

 ![alt text](image-8.png)

+Deafault copy constructor do shallow copy !!It just copies adress of p and q not create new Object for them!!

+Same with assignment!!

+We have dangling pointer problem if e1 is deleted!!

 ![alt text](image-9.png)

 ![alt text](image-10.png)

+we making z as const in `Copy=` as Ex should not modify z!!

+Copy constructor synatx --> X of const X Ref

+ where x is some Class!!

 ![alt text](image-11.png)

+we deleted first p and q in `copy = Operator` as old memeory location allocated to p and q must be deleted!!

+we return by refernce to avoid copy!!

 ![alt text](image-12.png)

+## lvalue and rvalue

 ![alt text](image-13.png)

+>What occuring on left is left value and on right is rvalue is wrong!!

+expression (i+2) is rvalue but i is lvalue as have adress!!

 ![alt text](image-14.png)

+Single & lavlaue ref ,Double & rvalue refernece!!

 ![alt text](image-15.png)